tiepdotme/serenade-wind/_posts/2020-05-25-packing-light.md

 This is about **65** cubic feet of space compared to **510** cubic feet which we have in our home.
 This requires that we be ruthless to reduce our possessions by 85% or more.

 In [30 weeks to minimalism](https://www.serenadewind.com/posts/30-weeks-to-minimalism/ "30 weeks to minimalism"), we talked about purging by knocking out each category one at a time.
 This helped to get rid of two closets worth of clothes, and I was quite proud of that effort.
-However when I looked at the storage options available on RJS, I knew I needed to start from zero and only take what I need and could fit aboard.
+However when I looked at the storage options available on RJ Slocum, I knew I needed to start from zero and only take what I need and could fit aboard.

-{% assign pwimg="lululemon-leggings" %}
+{% assign pwimg="woman-in-white-dress-shirt" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}